We Are Undefeatable

-Alzheimer’s Society are supporting the inspiring new campaign along with 14 other health charities in partnership with Sport England - We Are Undefeatable.
+Alzheimer’s Society is supporting this inspiring campaign along with 14 other health charities in partnership with Sport England.

 One in four (15.4 million) people in England live with one or more long-term health conditions, including dementia.